PramUkesh/Simple-Recyclerview/readme.md

 ```
 ##The End
 Now you're done :) .
 If you did not understand a step, just create a new issue or look at the sample app.

+##Disclaimer
+All the code provided in this repository is permitted to use without mentioning the author (me :smile:).
+However, claiming this guide as if you made the guide yourself is NOT PERMITTED.